webgem-xyz/UVA-React/readme.md

 Attribute | Type | Usage
 --- | --- | ---
-handleImageSubmit | function | The function that handles uploading and handling the media to the database.
+AddMeasurement | function | The function that handles adding the media and data to the measurement.
+Uid | string | The user identifier used to decide where the image should be uploaded to.

 ## FilterButton Component
 ### Usage